flugel-it/fun-with-jenkins2/README.md

 Use the ' -vvvv ' for verbose.

-When the playbook is over it shows you a RECAP, then you can just check if Jenkins is running by collecting the public ip address of your AWS VPS, or dns, go to your browser and issue: http://x.x.x.x:8080.
+When the playbook is over it shows you a RECAP, then you can just check if Jenkins is running by collecting the public ip address of your AWS VPS, or dns, going to your browser and issuing the following command : http://x.x.x.x:8080.

 Jenkins was set to run in port 8080.
 If you are presented with a Jenkins set up web interface, everything is working as supposed to.